 There are complicated formulas involved in calculating how much a claim is worth.
 These formulas include variables such as lost income, the cost of emergency and continuing care, and the pain and suffering of the victim or victims involved.
 Both personal injury attorneys and claims examiners use these formulas to determine the worth of a claim, but there is no easy way to even estimate how much a claim is worth without further understanding of the details concerned.
 Given this information, be wary of any calculator claiming that it can tell you exactly how much your case is worth.
 Every case is completely different from the next and involves different circumstances.

 There is no way to be sure whether your case will go to trial, but most personal injury cases are resolved through negotiations during the claims process.
-It’s very expensive and time-consuming for insurance companies to go to court over a claim, so they will try to avoid litigation if possible.
+It’s very expensive and time-consuming for insurance companies to go to court over a claim, so they will often try and avoid litigation if possible.
 Often an insurance company will offer a fair settlement at the last moment in order to avoid a trial, especially when an accident victim has a personal injury attorney representing them.

 Personal injury cases involving oil field accidents, vehicle accidents, or medical malpractice can take months or years to settle, especially if litigation is involved.
 Getting started on your case immediately, however, may save you and your family valuable time in the future when it comes to resolving your case.

 Accident victims and their families who are seeking financial compensation after a truck crash or other catastrophic accident start by filing a claim.
 In an ideal world, this process would be simple, and insurance companies would always treat accident victims fairly.
 Unfortunately, that’s not the case.
-The claims process in both Texas and New Mexico is extremely complicated, and victims and their families are often treated in bad faith by claims examiners eager to take advantage of their relative lack of legal experience.
+The claims process in both Texas and New Mexico is both extremely complicated, and victims and their families are often treated in bad faith by claims examiners eager to take advantage of their relative lack of legal experience.

 Financial compensation in personal injury cases accounts for both so-called economic costs related to an accident (such as a victim’s lost wages and medical expenses) and for non-economic costs (such as a victim’s pain and suffering).
-That means that if your claim is successful, you may eligible to receive monetary damages sufficient to cover your medical bills and missing income as well as help compensate you for your physical and mental anguish.
+That means that if your claim is successful, you may be eligible to receive monetary damages sufficient to cover your medical bills and mising income as well as help compensate for your physical and mental anguish.